How B2B Manufacturers Generate Leads with Digital Marketing (2026 Guide)

 • Edit webinar highlights into shorter video clips for social media or your website

-Paid media advertising can help you reach highly specific audiences and accelerate lead generation.
+Paid media advertising can help you reach specific audiences and drive strong lead generation.
 Here’s how to get the most from your investment:

 • Target industry-specific keywords (e.g., "industrial packaging machines").